Ultrasound Therapy for Clogged Milk Ducts

 Pain Reduction:

 Ultrasound therapy has shown remarkable efficacy in alleviating pain associated with clogged milk ducts.
-The soothing vibrations and heat generated by the ultrasound waves contribute to muscle relaxation, providing relief to the affected area.
+The thermal energy and soothing vibrations generated by the ultrasound waves contribute to improved blood flow, reduced inflammation and swelling and provide relief to the affected area.

 Improved Milk Flow:

-By targeting the obstruction within the milk duct, ultrasound therapy facilitates the restoration of normal milk flow.
+By targeting the obstruction within the milk duct and increasing blood flow, ultrasound therapy facilitates the restoration of normal milk flow.
 This can be particularly beneficial for breastfeeding mothers struggling with latching issues and reduced milk supply due to the blockage.

 Reduced Inflammation: